-EU law does not provide a clear legal basis for using videoconferencing as a means to ensure the presence of the accused person at trial.
-The recent judgment in the Delda case clarifies that an EIO may only be issued for 'investigative measures', the ultimate purpose of which must be that the executing Member State sends certain evidence to the issuing Member State.
-13 Ensuring the presence of the accused person at the trial does not serve such a purpose and does not constitute an 'investigative measure'.
-This means that the issuing authority has no other instrument than the EAW at its disposal to ensure that the accused person is present at his trial, and in absentia proceedings are more likely to occur.
-14 One possible solution is to grant courts the discretion to conduct trials with the accused person participating via videoconference in cases where in-person attendance is impractical or would cause unnecessary delays.
-However, this should not be framed as a right of the accused person to opt for remote participation but rather as a judicial tool to ensure their presence when their physical participation is not feasible.
+One possible solution is to grant courts the discretion to conduct trials with the accused person participating via videoconference in cases where in-person attendance is impractical or would cause unnecessary delays.
+However, this should not be framed as a right of the accused person to opt for remote participation but rather as a judicial tool to ensure his presence when his physical participation is not feasible.
 While videoconferencing can enhance judicial efficiency, it must remain an exception rather than a replacement for in-person hearings, preserving the principle of direct participation in trial proceedings.
 To address these challenges, options include extending the scope of Directive 2014/41/EU, adopting a new legal framework for mutual legal assistance, or introducing an additional instrument explicitly regulating videoconferencing in criminal trials.
-2.6 Recommendation To the EU legislator Provide a clear legal basis for using videoconferencing to ensure the presence of the accused person at trial.
-To the national legislators of the Member States Grant courts the discretion to conduct trials with the accused person participating via videoconference. - 13 Case C-583/23, Delda, C:2025:6, para.
-32. 14 See OA, para.
-7.2.3.
-Of course, a summons or an informal way of informing the accused of the date and time of the trial could be an alternative.
+2.7 Recommendation To the EU legislator Provide a clear legal basis for using videoconferencing to ensure the presence of the accused person at trial.
+To the national legislators of the Member States Consider introducing a national legal basis that grants courts the discretion to initiate and to grant requests for participation of accused persons in trials via videoconference.
+ESO and EAW (derogation) The potential application of Article 2(1) of the EAW Framework Decision in surrender proceedings following the issuance of an ESO creates a barrier to issuing an ESO for 'less serious offences'.
+The result being that people are kept in detention for less serious offences and released for more serious crimes.
+2.8 Recommendation To the EU legislator &lt;sup>17 See OA, para.
+7.2.2.

-Consider introducing a national legal basis for initiating and granting requests to allow accused persons to participate in trials via videoconference.
+Deprive Member States from the possibility to derogate from the EAW FD and to maintain the exceptions.
+To the national legislators of the Member States Withdraw the notification on the basis of Article 21(3) of FD 2009/829/JHA in order to remove an obstacle for issuing an ESO for a 'less serious offence' carrying a sentence of less than 12 months in the issuing Member State.
 EIO for interrogation of the accused at the trial by videoconference There are doubts about whether the Directive allows for the interrogation of the accused person at the trial by videoconference.
 Allowing for this way of conducting the trial would contribute to a coherent, efficient, and effective way of applying the cooperation instruments in the trial stage.
 However, since an interrogation of the accused person at his trial would be an 'investigative measure' within the meaning of Directive 2014/41/EU (by contrast to ensuring the presence of the accused person at his trial), the recent judgment in the Delda case would seem to dispel those doubts.
-15 Nevertheless, clarification of the legal basis in Directive 2014/41/EU might still be beneficial, given the staunch opposition by some Member States.
-2.7 Recommendation To the EU legislator Clarify Article 24 of the Directive by providing a clear legal basis for interrogating the accused person at the trial by videoconference.
+Nevertheless, clarification of the legal basis in Directive 2014/41/EU might still be beneficial, given the staunch opposition by some Member States.
+2.9 Recommendation To the EU legislator Clarify Article 24 of the Directive by providing a clear legal basis for interrogating the accused person at the trial by videoconference.
 EIO and temporary transfer The country reports state different opinions about the possibility of a temporary transfer for interrogating the suspect at the trial.
 According to the Polish and Dutch reports, an EIO can be issued to request the temporary transfer for interrogating the suspect at trial.
-Contrarily, the German and Spanish reports state that the EIO is not the correct instrument to carry out such an activity.
-16 2.8 Recommendation To the EU legislator 15 See Case C-583/23, Delda, C:2025:6, para.
-32. 16 See OA, para.
-7.2.3, 'EIO', 'Temporary transfer for interrogation of the accused at trial?'
+Contrarily, the &lt;sup>18 See Case C-583/23, Delda, C:2025:6, para.
+32.